 The Cell Saver Elite+ Autotransfusion System provides intraoperative and postoperative blood salvage for surgical procedures with medium to high blood loss.
 The shed blood is collected in a reservoir, processed in a centrifuge bowl to pack red blood cells (RBCs), and then washed to remove cell stroma, platelets, activated clotting factors, extracellular potassium, free hemoglobin, anticoagulant, and cardioplegia.
-The washed, packed RBCs are then pumped to a bag for gravity reinfusion to the patient, or, to the arterial line of an extracorporeal circuit for reinfusion to the patient.
+The washed, packed RBCs are then pumped to an RBC bag.